kavia-common/grounded-faq-chatbot-36176-36185/chatbot_frontend/README.md

 ## Notes

-- History is currently in-memory; a small localStorage helper is included at `src/lib/history.ts` for future use.
+- History is currently in-memory.
 - This app is exportable (next.config.ts has `output: "export"`).
-Ensure backend is available when deployed behind the same origin.
+Ensure backend is available when deployed behind the same origin or via rewrites.
+- Env vars:
+  - NEXT_PUBLIC_BACKEND_URL: URL to your backend (for proxy/forward).
+  - NEXT_PUBLIC_OPENAI_API_KEY: Placeholder; do not expose real keys client-side.
+All model calls should happen on the backend.